Bronwyn Pike: Early life

 Prior to entering Parliament, Pike worked as a teacher, a community services manager and as the Director of the Unit of Justice and Social Responsibility in the Uniting Church.
 She is also a former Board Director of Greenpeace Australia.
-Pike has a long history of advocating for social change, equality and the disadvantaged.

 Pike has a son, Paul Coats, who is a former University of Melbourne Postgraduate Association President and an active socialist.

 Political career

 Pike entered politics in 1999, at age 43.
 She was appointed the Minister for Housing and Aged Care and Minister Assisting the Health Minister in the government of Steve Bracks.
 In 2002 she was appointed as Minister for Community Services and Minister Assisting the Premier on Community Building.

 In May 2007, Pike became the longest-serving female minister in Victoria's history, along with Lynne Kosky.

 Pike announced her resignation from parliament on 7 May 2012 which triggered a Melbourne by-election.
 Labor retained the seat, with Jennifer Kanis narrowly defeating the Greens candidate, Cathy Oke.